justinrgarrard/world-of-naevis.net/docs/gear/alchemics/index.md

 {: .note}
 > **Proficiency Bonus**
 >
 > Some items allow the user to add their proficiency bonus to the save DC of the item.
-The user must be proficient in the corresponding tool to do so.
+The user must be proficient in the corresponding tool to do so (i.e. _Poisoner's Kit_ for poisons).
->
-> * If you have proficiency in _Alchemist Supplies_, the DC for substances increases by your proficiency bonus.
-> * If you have proficiency in the _Poisoner's Kit_, the DC for poisons increases by your proficiency bonus.
-> * If you have proficiency in _Tinker's Tools_, the DC for grenades increases by your proficiency bonus.